 Truckers have been stopping here since the 1950s and the owners try to keep the restaurant as original as possible.
 This particular cafe was featured on the Food Network as part of Guy Fieri’s series Diners, Drive-Ins and Dives (a.k.a.
 Triple D) — S02E02.

 Ludlow Cafe, Ludlow CA

 The Ludlow Cafe here looked like a promising place to stop for food; it has the potential to be very busy given its proximity to gas and the Interstate.
-It also happens to serve an all day breakfast, which I am a sucker for.
+It also happens to serve all-day breakfast, which I am a sucker for.

 When I walked in there were only four tables occupied.
 After waiting for 10-minutes, a harried waitress came over and out of the blue said, “You might as well leave, I won’t even be able to talk to you for another 45-minutes we are so busy.”
 I looked at the 4 occupied tables (with 2-3 people at each) and could almost hear crickets in the background.
 It was like something out of a cartoon and I’m pretty sure my stunned silence was telling (considering I hadn’t even spoken yet).

 It’s clear that this place does not see a lot of people.
 This is when my spidey senses started to go off and after years of travel, I’ve learned to trust my spidey senses.
 So, I opted to leave and head to the next town with a diner along Route 66.